 Does your website have answers on it?

-That’s the first and primary thing that people miss when it comes to search engine optimization – they forget that it’s really all about having answers to the questions that people search, and having it on the website.
+That’s the first thing that people miss when it comes to search engine optimization – they forget that it’s really all about having answers to the questions that people search available on a website.

-Sure, your company might be the authority on the subject, but if it’s not on the website, chances are slim that you’d be served up as a solution to the query.
+Sure, your company might be the authority on the subject, but if it’s not on your website, chances are slim that you’d be served up as a solution to the query.